iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

     DroneCAN Live Telemetry Updates in the Status Section of Mission Planner

-To see a non-zero RPM, you can spin the module from Mission Planner using the Motor Test tab as shown below.
+To see a non-zero RPM you can spin the module from Mission Planner using the Motor Test tab as shown below.

 .. figure:: ../_static/tutorial_images/fc_telemetry_tutorial/mp_motor_test.png
     :align: center